Eunomiac/stone-story/README.md

 - `[SHIFT]` --- HOLD to force-equip a (configurable) melee weapon
 - `[CTRL]` --- HOLD to force-equip a (configurable) ranged weapon
 - `[X]` --- HOLD to force-equip a (configurable) shield or offhand weapon
+- `[D]` --- Immediately trigger a dash by equipping Bash Shield or a Dash Shield
+- `[W]` --- Immediately equip & activate Blade of the Fallen God

 ## The HUD
 The HUD has a lot of info, but you can toggle it off whenever you like with the `[Z]` key.